The Balls from 2002, 2006 and 2010

 Andrew Aris

 Andrew has football running through his veins.
 He played for New Zealand, the University of Notre Dame in the US and Rot–Weiss Erfurt in Germany.
-In 2002, he attended the the first FIFA World Cup in Asia.
-In 2005, he interned with the German World Cup Organising Committee, graduated with a Master of Public Policy from the Erfurt School of Public Policy and founded Spirit of Football e.V.
+He graduated with a Master of Public Policy from the Willy Brandt School of Public Policy and founded Spirit of Football Germany.
+He has led 3 of The Ball's journeys and is responsible for developing SOF's innnovative education programmes.

 Richard Hamilton

 Born and raised in the green heart of Germany, Sven's journeys have taken him throughout Europe.
-"Football is more than a 1:0, it is a common layer of global society, because it is so favoured and way more joyful to discuss about."
-Sven is a so-called "groundhopper" -- everywhere he goes, he has to visit the local stadium.
-He degreed in Media, Business and Journalism and finished his Masters in European Studies in Januar 2012.
-After working as an online editor he is travelling New Zealand since November 2012.
-For the last years, he has been working for the non–profit association Spirit of Football e.V.
+"Football is more than a 1:0, it is a common layer of global society."
+Sven is a "groundhopper" -- everywhere he goes, he visits the local stadium.
+He graduated in Media, Business and Journalism and finished his Masters in European Studies in 2012.
+After working as an online editor he travelled to New Zealand.
+Now back in Erfurt, Germany he is working for the non–profit association Spirit of Football e.V.

 The Ball 2010 left England on 24th Jan 2010 headed to the Opening Ceremony in Johannesburg, South Africa.